Security

 Session Timeout

-Admins can set the automatic session timeout for idle users (up to 30 minutes).
+Admins can set the automatic session timeout for idle users, up to 30 minutes.

 When enabled, a success message confirms the change.

 When you first enable the automatic session timeout, the default is 15 minutes.
 You can set the timeout to a minimum of five minutes or a maximum of 30 minutes.
+Click the Max idle time to adjust this setting.

 After the configured period of inactivity, the system signs the user out to enhance security.
 Before timeout, the user receives a notification with the option to extend the session.